ajshower/python-mock-http-requests-pytest/README.md

 pipenv install
 ```

-If you are new to pipenv see [Python Dependency Management with pipenv](https://medium.com/@ryanbrookepayne/python-dependency-management-with-pipenv-e9f11e8f5386).
+See [Python Dependency Management with pipenv](https://medium.com/@ryanbrookepayne/python-dependency-management-with-pipenv-e9f11e8f5386) if you are new to pipenv.

 ## Running Tests